 The Health Services office is located on the first floor of the College (room A113).

-The office is open Monday through Friday.
-Hours range from 9:00 or 10:00 am to 5:00 or 6:00 pm during the fall and spring semesters.
+Generally, the office is open Monday through Friday.
+Hours subject to change and may vary according to departmental needs, so please call ahead for specific hours.
 A registered nurse is available to provide first aid, emergency care, health education, health counseling, and referrals to health care providers, and assistance with medical insurance information.

-In case of emergencies before or after office hours, call the Security Office at ext.
-5025.
+The nurse can be reached at 332-5062.
+In case of emergencies before or after office hours, students may call the Security Office at 332-5025.